Proteinuria (protein in the urine)

 - for necrotic, traumatic, toxic, and other muscle injuries accompanied by myoglobinemia and myoglobinuria

 These conditions only at low concentrations and the very beginning do not cause damage to the renal nephron.
-High concentrations and/or a long-term pathological process sooner or later leads to a violation of the renal filter and the development of acute renal failure.
+High concentrations and/or a long-term pathological process sooner or later leads to an impaired renal filter and the development of acute renal failure.

 Renal proteinuria is divided into: